anuket-project/anuket-specifications/doc/ref_model/chapters/appendix-a.md

 Solving the problems associated with implementing the Abstraction Principle is a work in progress.
 CNTT has not solved all of the associated problems, nor has the industry.
 As technology evolves and more designs incorporate cloud native concepts, these problems will be addressed.
 This appendix is specifically intended to provide CNTT policies to manage these situations as they exist today,   and their exceptions and transitions, as the technology around and supporting the Abstraction Principle matures.

-Several specific technology areas have been identified by CNTT as being impacted by the Abstraction Principle, as follows:
+Several specific technology areas have been identified by CNTT as using an ABI impacted by the Abstraction Principle, as follows:
-i.
-SR-IOV
+- SR-IOV
-i.
-GPU/NPU
+- GPU/NPU
-i.
-FPGA/Other Acceleration
+- FPGA/Other Acceleration
-i.
-CPU instruction sets and extensions
+- CPU Instruction Sets and Extensions

 The preceding list is not exhaustive; technologies will be added as required.